AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/dialogue-overview.md

 ## Audience Criteria {#audience-criteria}

-The [Audience Criteria](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/audience-criteria.md){target="_blank"} section of a Dialogue is where you'll define where and to whom your chat conversation will be shown
+The [[!UICONTROL Audience Criteria]](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/audience-criteria.md){target="_blank"} section of a Dialogue is where you'll define where and to whom your chat conversation will be shown

    ![](assets/dialogue-overview-1.png)

 ## Stream Designer {#stream-designer}

-The [Stream Designer](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/stream-designer.md){target="_blank"} section of a Dialogue is where you'll design the conversation that you want to have with your website visitors.
+The [[!UICONTROL Stream Designer]](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/stream-designer.md){target="_blank"} section of a Dialogue is where you'll design the conversation that you want to have with your website visitors.

    ![](assets/dialogue-overview-2.png)

 ## Reports {#reports}

-The [Reports](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/reports.md){target="_blank"} section of a Dialogue is where you'll be able to see metrics around how well your Dialogue is performing.
+The [[!UICONTROL Reports]](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/reports.md){target="_blank"} section of a Dialogue is where you'll be able to see metrics around how well your Dialogue is performing.

    ![](assets/dialogue-overview-3.png)